rmaarle/me41035/content/pages/faq.rst

 :sortorder: 3

 Will this course be online?
-   **Update: The 2022 course will be in person in Delft!**
+   The course will be in person in Delft.
+Some of the lectures will be delivered in a hybrid fashion, but all students are expected to be present in Delft for the two weeks.
-   We hope not!
-We have all the intentions to have the course in person in Delft after two years of it being online.
-The course is meant to be experienced in person with extensive practicals and site visits.
-If travel to and education activities in the Netherlands is permitted, the course will be in person.
-The course will be online if not.
-We will announce on **May 1, 2022** if the course has to be reverted to online. **Do not purchase travel and accomodation before this announcement.**
 Are there fixed lessons each day from 9:00 to 17:00?
    No, there will be about 2 hours of in-class lectures and a some days will have up to an extra 2 hours of activities.
 We'll try to plan each lecture